zuozhenggh/learning-library/security-library/iam-upgrade/upgrade/upgradelcm.md

-# IAM 11.1.2.3 to 12.2.1.4 In-Place Upgrade
+# Oracle IAM 11.1.2.3 to 12.2.1.4 In-Place Upgrade

 This section guides you through the steps to upgrade 11.1.2.3 LCM based OIM-OAM integrated environment with OUD as backend Directory Server &amp; OHS as webserver to 12.2.1.4

-An Oracle Identity and Access Management deployment consists of a number of different components:
+An Oracle Identity and Access Management (IAM) deployment consists of a number of different components:
 - A database
 - An LDAP directory to store user information
 - Oracle Access Manager for Authentication